jjvanzon/JJs-Reference-Architecture/patterns/cascading.md

 ﻿---
 title: "🎋 Cascading"
 description: "Upon deleting a main entity, child-entities can be deleted too.
-Implement it as a pattern in C#, to see these deletions explicitly take place."
+Implemented as a pattern in C#, to see these deletions explicitly take place."
 image: "/images/cascading.png"
 keywords:
   - cascading